travis-ci/docs-travis-ci-com/user/enterprise.md

 need to do is to start up some more capacity and let your team test to their hearts content.
-* **High availability:** Your continuous integration system is just as critical as your GitHub Enterprise.
+* **High availability:** Your continuous integration system is just as critical as your GitHub Enterprise or Bitbucket.
 Travis CI Enterprise can run in a multi-node setup behind a load balancer, providing safety from hardware failures.

 Travis CI Enterprise brings both flexibility to your CI/CD process and gives